grpc/proposal/A14-channelz.md

 between servers.
 A server may be listening on any number of ports, though commonly there is only one.
 Each server has a ServerRef.
 Like a ChannelRef, it has a unique id and an optional name.
-The id is unique, even among the ids of channels and sockets.
+The id is unique, even among the ids of channels, subchannels, and sockets.
 This makes it impossible to accidentally refer to the wrong entity type when querying channelz.

 Note that even with no Servers present, channelz data is still collected.
 If in the future a server is started, it can expose the channelz service which